confluentinc/schema-registry/docs/config.rst

   * Default: [application/vnd.schemaregistry.v1+json, application/vnd.schemaregistry+json, application/json]
   * Importance: high

+``zookeeper.set.acl``
+  Whether or not to set an ACL in ZooKeeper when znodes are written and ZooKeeper SASL authentication is configured.
+IMPORTANT: if set to `true`, the ZooKeeper SASL principal must be the same as the Kafka brokers.

+  * Type: boolean
+  * Default: false
+  * Importance: high

 ``kafkastore.init.timeout.ms``
   The timeout for initialization of the Kafka store, including creation of the Kafka topic that stores schema data.